Get Started

 Accessing the Ilum UI

-After Ilum is installed, you can access the UI by port-forwarding the Ilum UI service to your localhost on port 9777:
+After Ilum is installed, you can access the UI in several ways:

 Now, you can navigate to http://localhost:9777 in your web browser to access the Ilum UI.

-You can use default credentials admin:admin
+In all cases, you can use the default credentials

 Submitting a Spark Application on UI